keboola/developers-docs/extend/generic-extractor/configuration/api/pagination/cursor.md

 This is expected behavior.
 [Common stopping conditions](/extend/generic-extractor/configuration/api/pagination/#stopping-strategy) also apply.

 ## Examples
+This section contains two API pagination examples where the Cursor Scroller is used.

 ### Basic Configuration
 Let's say you have an API which has an endpoint `/users` returning the following response: